Stemmi/st-emmi-konzerte/README.md

 to do:
 ---
-PreviewContainer: - When user clicks on one of the listed blog post than she gets linked to the detail page /post/:id
-- Place a link in Mapbox popup to /post/:id
 ---
 Blog Post Detail

-    On clicking at the title or the image of the blog post preview, the blog post is opened at the detail page /post/:id.
     A back button at the details page (position: top-left) links back to the dashboard.
     The detail page shows the full blog post, with all information.